BettyBeiZhang/Nokkangken/README.md

 # Nokkangken

-This is dating App allowing users to get matched by location, availability and interests.
-Build by React/Redux, Webpack, node.js
+This is an dating app that allowing users to get matched by location, availability and interests.
+Build by React/Redux, node.js and PostgreSQL

 Team

 -Team Members: Dan Gilday & Nicholas Fortner

-Usage

 Run development server: $npm run start